 Get help with:

-* Enrolling or comparing health and/or Part D drug plans using the Medicare Plan Finder Tool
+* Comparing health and/or Part D drug plans using the Medicare Plan Finder Tool

 * Learning what Medicare does and does not cover